 - high blood pressure

 - high cholesterol

-- Your nutritional intake before and after the program is analyzed
+- patients' nutritional intake is analyzed before and after the program

 - blood pressure